 The Baltimore Regional Transportation Board (BRTB) receives federal funding to support the regional transportation planning process.
 In doing so the BRTB is required to provide all programs and services fairly and any negative transportation impacts shared equally.

 For additional information, please also visit our Accessibility page.

 Public Notice on Title VI Compliance

 Title VI of the Civil Rights Act of 1964 prohibits discrimination based upon race, color or national origin.
-On May 22, 2012 the BRTB adopted Resolution #12-24, a Public Notice on Title VI Compliance and a Title VI Complaint Procedure and Form.
+On May 22, 2012 the BRTB approved Resolution #12-24, a Public Notice on Title VI Compliance and a Title VI Complaint Procedure and Form.

 In accordance with Title VI of the Civil Rights Act, and other applicable laws, the BRTB operates its programs and services without regard to race, color, or national origin.
 Furthermore, any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with the BRTB.
 Review the BRTB's Title VI Program.